 How to deal with common side-effects of your surgery, If you have:

 Constipation: This is common due to the narcotics taken during the general anaesthetic and post-operatively for pain management.
 There are a number of different types of laxatives that you can get over the counter at the pharmacy or by prescription.
-Alternatively, dietary supplements such as prune juice, alpine tea or kiwi fruit are usually just as effective.
+Alternatively, dietary supplements such as prune juice or kiwi fruit are usually just as effective.
 Ensure that you drink plenty of fluid.

 Bruising: It is not unusual for bruising to appear a day or so after the surgery.
 This is usually around the incision and extending up to the rib cage.
 If you feel it is getting worse or becoming painful, please notify A/Professor Adam Bartlett.